Economic Problems of Bangladesh and Solutions

 Equal distribution of resources

-Only a few people are the owner of most of the resources of Bangladesh.
+Only a few people are the owners of most of the resources of Bangladesh.
 So, the number of poor people and poverty is increasing.
 This is not good for socio-economic development.
 Equal distribution of resources and wealth ensures socio-economic development.

 To ensure economic development all economic problems must be solved.
 Effective plans must be formulated and implemented.